 The officers of the ASU Police Department come with varied backgrounds, in not only law enforcement, but military experience as well.
-The majority of the departmental personnel are college graduates holding academic degrees in areas of Management, Criminal Justice, Sociology, and Education, or are currently pursuing an education at Albany State University.
+Many members of the departmental personnel are college graduates holding academic degrees in areas of Criminal Justice, Public Administration, Management, Psychology, or are currently pursuing an education from an accredited university.

-All members of the ASU Police Department attend specialized training beyond the state-mandated 20-hour requirements for their continued certification.
-These areas of training include but are not limited to campus law enforcement training, community-oriented policing, criminal investigation, crime prevention, bicycle patrol, first aid and C.P.R, cultural diversity, and emergency management training.
+All members of the ASU Police Department attend specialized training beyond the state-mandated 20hour requirements for their continued certification.
+These areas of training include but are not limited to campus law enforcement training, communityoriented policing, criminal investigation, crime prevention, bicycle patrol, first aid and C.P.R, cultural diversity, and emergency management training.
 The departmental standard is for every officer to obtain over 80 hours of training per year that vary between in-house and other outside training sources.